 For parents who know nothing about gardening, or are lousy at it, all these places can help them, too.
 (There’s hope!)
 The gardening great Ciscoe confessed that even he has killed houseplants: “I think most of us murder our houseplants, by loving them to death.”

 So, is there anything Ciscoe Morris didn’t like about being out in the garden as a kid?

 Weeding.
 Blech.
 Yep, Seattle’s king of gardening was not a fan.
 Then or now.

 “I never liked weeding.
 I still don’t, to tell you the truth, but I do it — avidly!”

-Ciscoe Morris’ next book, “Oh, La, La: Homegrown Stories, Tips, and Garden Wisdom,” will be published within the year.
-He offers gardening advice weekly on Saturdays from noon to 1 p.m. at KIRO-FM (97.3) on his call-in show, “Gardening with Ciscoe.”
-He also appears on King 5’s “New Day Northwest” and can be seen on weekends on the King 5 news.
+Ciscoe Morris is the author of “Oh, La, La: Homegrown Stories, Helpful Tips, and Garden Wisdom,” among other books.
+He appears regularly on King 5’s “New Day Northwest” and can be seen some weekends on the King 5 news.

 This story was first published on April 5, 2019.